rafi100408/DiscordNukeBot/README.md

 # Discord Nuke Bot
 A Discord bot, made from Python, intended to nuke a server.
 Made for my [YouTube channel](https://www.youtube.com/channel/UCDSHlAERINyHPbAkINm7OjQ?view_as=subscriber).

+Please do not steal my code without my permission.
+If you want to showcase this in a video, please credit me.

 # Warning
 This is **against** the Discord TOS (terms of service)!
 Please do not nuke a random server because you're bored.
 Only nuke a server that you created for the purpose of testing or had been granted permission to from the owner.